Ranked #1 in 8 out of the 10 evaluated specialties by U.S. News

 The Center for Airway Disorders sees a wide variety of patients in our clinic.
 Some of the diagnoses our medical team treats include hoarseness, chronic cough, feeding difficulty, and stridor.
 To see a full list of conditions we frequently treat, click here..
 It is important to know that if you, or your child’s physician, have any concerns about your child’s airway, he or she is a candidate for our program.

 If you have any questions regarding whether or not your child is a candidate, please call us at 617-355-3795, and we will be able to assist you.

-Our multidisciplinary team initially started in 2002 at the Department of Otolaryngology, in combination with colleagues from other departments.
+Our multidisciplinary team initially started in 2002 at the Department of Otolaryngology, in combination with colleagues from other departments at Boston Children's.
 It was the first Aero-Digestive clinic at Boston Children’s Hospital.
 Currently we are “CAD”, the Center for Airway Disorders, to care for children with simple and complex aerodigestive disorders.
-We continue to collaborate with other specialties, such as Cardiothoracic Surgery, Cardiology, Pulmonary, Gastroenterology, Allergy/Immunology, etc. as part of our multidisciplinary approach.
+We continue to collaborate with other specialties, such as Cardiothoracic Surgery, Cardiology, Pulmonolary/Respiratory, Gastroenterology, Allergy/Immunology, etc. as part of our multidisciplinary approach.

-Once a week our team meets with specialists from across the hospital to discuss individual patients and their diagnoses.
+Once a week our team meets with specialists from across Boston Children's to discuss individual patients and their diagnoses.
 During this conference, physicians from different disciplines share their expertise so that our center can establish a better understanding of each child’s needs and create the most effective treatment plan possible.